-Teenager dies after eating shawarma at snack joint in Kerala
+Teenager dies after eating shawarma at snack stall in Kerala

-A 16-year-old girl died and 31 residents of Kerala’s Kasargod district were hospitalised after they ate shawarmas at a snack joint, The New Indian Express reported.
+A 16-year-old girl died and 31 residents of Kerala’s Kasargod district were hospitalised after they ate shawarma at a snack stall, The New Indian Express reported.

 The girl who died has been identified as Devananda, a resident of Karivallor village in the Kasargod district.
 She was among the 15 students who went to a community health centre in the Cheruvathur town on Sunday morning to seek treatment.